We collaborate with organisations across the world to advance research and develop policies on cancer prevention.

 We are a member of the Coalition: an alliance of civil society organisations established to combat chronic diseases and their associated risk factors among people in the Caribbean.
 We share information and best practice to jointly influence and create effective methods for reducing the burden of non-communicable diseases in the region.

 Our collaboration with IARC recognises our authority in the area of diet, nutrition, physical activity and cancer, and ensures that we remain at the forefront of international research.
 IARC shares with us the goal of producing evidence for cancer prevention and policy development in the areas of diet, nutrition and physical activity.
-We fund the IARC to carry out research, for example to produce worldwide estimates on the extent to which cancer is linked to excess body fat.
-In addition, IARC is revising the European Code Against Cancer on behalf of the European Commission – our work forms the basis of the diet, obesity and physical activity component, and we are part of the key working groups.
-Professor Isabelle Romieu (Section Head Nutrition and Metabolism at IARC) is also an independent observer on our Continuous Update Project.
+Through our grant programme, we fund IARC to carry out research; for example to produce worldwide estimates on the extent to which cancer is linked to excess body fat.

 World Cancer Research Fund International has been working with Imperial – one of the world’s leading universities – since 2007.
-Researchers at Imperial work with us on our Continuous Update Project.
-The research team at Imperial maintain a central database of research papers on food, nutrition, physical activity and cancer (including cancer survivors), and prepare updated systematic literature reviews of the evidence as agreed with World Cancer Research Fund International, the American Institute for Cancer Research and a panel of leading independent experts from around the world.
+Researchers at Imperial work with us on our Global Cancer Update Programme.
+The research team at Imperial maintain a central database of papers on food, nutrition, physical activity and cancer, including cancer survivors, and prepare updated systematic literature reviews of the evidence as agreed with World Cancer Research Fund International, the American Institute for Cancer Research and a panel of leading independent experts from around the world.
 The Expert Panel makes the final judgement on the research.
 As part of our commitment to developing future leaders in nutritional epidemiology, we offer annual Fellowships to outstanding applicants for the International Course in Nutritional Epidemiology, organised by the School of Public Health at Imperial.

-World Cancer Research Fund International was a founding member and part of a consortium of 16 funding partners committing up to £12m over five years to support the National Prevention Research Initiative (managed by the Medical Research Council).
-The focus is on behaviours associated with significant risks to health – such as poor diet, lack of physical activity, and alcohol consumption – as well as environmental factors that influence those behaviours.
+World Cancer Research Fund International was a founding member and part of a consortium of 16 funding partners committing up to £12m over 5 years to support the National Prevention Research Initiative, managed by the Medical Research Council.
+The focus is on behaviours associated with significant risks to health – such as poor diet, lack of physical activity and alcohol consumption – as well as environmental factors that influence those behaviours.
 The research aims to improve health and prevent chronic diseases including cancer.
-Some specific case studies illustrate NPRI funded research in the diet and physical activity area.

-NCD Alliance unites a network of over 2,000 civil society organisations globally and works to combat the non-communicable diseases (NCD) epidemic by putting health at the centre of all policies.
-We work closely with NCD Alliance in our advocacy work supporting global action on nutrition, NCDs and obesity.
-We have worked with NCD Alliance to ensure the development and implementation of the World Health Organization’s global policy architecture for NCDs – the international processes governing the approach to NCDs.
+NCD Alliance (NCDA) is an umbrella organisation uniting a network of more than 2,000 civil society organisations globally and works to combat the non-communicable diseases (NCD) epidemic by putting health at the centre of all policies.
+NCDA successfully entered official relations with the WHO at the 152nd Executive Board in February 2023.
+We are a member of NCDA and work closely with them in our advocacy work supporting global action on nutrition, NCDs and obesity.
+We worked with NCDA to ensure the development and implementation of WHO’s global policy architecture for NCDs – the international processes governing the approach to NCDs.
+We collaborate with NCDA on WHO consultations and statements on NCD matters.

 From 2008–14, we worked with Wageningen University in the Netherlands on research to increase our knowledge about primary and secondary colorectal cancer prevention and control.
 The project was funded by Wereld Kanker Onderzoek Fonds and conducted by a research team at Wageningen University.
 For much more on this collaboration, included published research, see our project page.

 We have been in official relations with the WHO since 2016.
 This means that we work collaboratively with WHO to help people reduce their risk of developing non-communicable diseases, including cancer.
-We are seen as a trusted advisor to the WHO, allowing us to influence public health policy at the highest level.
+We are seen as a trusted adviser to WHO, allowing us to influence public health policy at the highest level.
+We work with different departments at WHO including cancer control, nutrition and physical activity.

 World Obesity is a federation of organisations dedicated to solving the problems of obesity.
 One of World Obesity’s initiatives is INFORMAS (International Network for Food and Obesity/NCDs Research, Monitoring and Action Support), a global network that aims to monitor, benchmark and support actions to create healthy food environments.
 It has also developed a Government Healthy Food Environment Policy Index to assess the extent of government policy implementation against international best practice.
 Our NOURISHING framework is consistent with and supports the work of INFORMAS.